 Two lanes of traffic in each direction shall be maintained on the Maine Turnpike under the Weymouth Road underpass bridge except when temporary lane closure(s) are required to undertake project work.
-Single lane closures shall be in accordance with the Maintenance of Traffic details shown
+Single lane closures are permitted only when work is underway, and shall be in accordance with the Maintenance of Traffic details shown on the Plans in Appendix D. The lane closures shall incorporate advance signing and maintenance of traffic devices as needed.
+No inside left shoulder closures will be allowed at any time.